juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

 # Time Series Forecast with Prophet

 ## Introduction:
 This is a simple kernel in which we will forecast stock prices using Prophet.
-Although historical prices do not represent the future prices, interpreting historical prices can enhance the insights into overperform or underperform and identify the degree of volatility of the stock prices.
+Although historical prices do not represent the future prices, interpreting historical prices can enhance the insights into overperform or underperform, and identify the level of volatility of the stock prices discussed in this analysis.

 ## A Summary about Prophet: